-Although land on and near the delta was given to French colons, the sharecropping system utilized in Co chinchina did not work in Tonkin.
-This was because Vietnamese farmers in Tonkin lacked the motivation to become sharecroppers, and those who found their land under French control remained noncompliant in resistance.
+Although the land on and near the delta was given to French colons, the sharecropping system utilized in Cochinchina did not work in Tonkin.
+This was because Vietnamese farmers in Tonkin lacked the motivation to become sharecroppers, and those who found their land under French control remained non-compliant in resistance.
 Therefore, land in Tonkin remained highly parceled under the French, and the majority of its rural inhabitants were subsistence farmers who relied on smaller plots of land for food.
 In addition to attempting to change the land parcelization of Tonkin, French authorities found the Nguyen administration’s hydraulic management lacking.
 As mentioned before, the system of dikes and canals in Tonkin represented centuries’ worth of attempts to control the Red River’s frequent floods.
 The condition of the dikes was especially crucial to preventing floods that would destroy harvests and devastate millions of Vietnamese farmers.
 The French began to dike the Red River Delta in 1923.
 While both Vietnamese and French constructed dikes were constantly widened and raised, the materials that were used left dikes vulnerable to erosion.
 They could break or be breached if floodwaters rose high enough or flowed fast enough.
 A similar situation occurred in the case of irrigation canals, crucial for alleviating famine caused by droughts.
-Periodical famines caused by the flood and drought cycle led to French consideration of an unprecedented delta-wide management program.
+Periodical famines caused by the flood and drought cycle led the French to consider an unprecedented delta-wide management program.
 As in Tonkin, central Vietnam, known to the French as Annam, was designated as a protectorate.
-It was the last of the three regions of Vietnam to be incorporated fully into the French empire, remaining a rump state until resistance from royalist forces encouraged French forces to fully conquer the region.
+It was the last of the three regions of Vietnam to be incorporated fully into the French empire, remaining a rump state until resistance from royalist forces encouraged French forces to conquer the region fully.
 Though Annam and Tonkin were considered parts of French Indochina, they were nominally ruled by the Nguyen court from Hue, although real power lay in the hands of the French resident.
 This meant that the civil service in the protectorates remained in the hands of the Confucian scholar-officials.
 Vietnamese law remained in place, and the typical structures of Vietnamese rural life, such as the village, remained intact.
-The preservation of traditional social structures would prove crucial in the next decades, as Vietnamese leaders relied on community organization to resist the colonial regime.
+The preservation of traditional social networks would prove crucial in the next decades, as Vietnamese leaders relied on community organizations to resist the colonial regime.

 Rice and Revolution The Great Famine of Vietnam during World War II, 1944-1945